 WPD has been part of ICT1 since its pilot inception in 2019.
-With increasing calls related to mental health, it was important to develop a team comprised of law enforcement, paramedics and mental health professionals to assist those in crisis and allow patrol officers to be available for emergency calls.
-WPD was instrumental in seeking continual funding for this program beyond the 90 day pilot period.
+With increasing calls related to mental health, it was important to develop a team comprised of law enforcement, paramedics, and mental health professionals to assist those in crisis and allow patrol officers to be available for emergency calls.
+WPD was instrumental in implementing the program and in seeking continual funding for this program beyond the 90 day pilot period.
 The efforts of this integrated team have positively impacted working with citizens in crisis and providing the best quality services to the community.

 Currently, ICT1 is a multidisciplinary, co-responder program aimed at providing resources to those in the community experiencing a mental health crisis.
 The team is a collaborative effort between Sedgwick County and the City of Wichita and is comprised of a Qualified Mental Health Professional, a Law Enforcement Officer, and a Paramedic.
 They respond to the emergent mental health crisis in the community, identified through the 9-1-1 system and the COMCARE Crisis system.

 Participating agencies in the ICT1 program are WPD, Wichita Fire Department, Sedgwick County Emergency Medical Service (EMS), and COMCARE.
 The comprehensive team responds to patients who are experiencing suicidality, substance use issues, psychosis, delusions, and many other mental health issues.

 The composition of the ICT-1 team was carefully chosen to be a team that encompasses as broad a range of issues surrounding mental health as feasible, with the understanding that mental health crises are complex, multifactorial events with treatment implications reaching into many different disciplines.
 We also recognize that when another agency is added to the chain of care surrounding patients experiencing a crisis, there is an addition of wait times, transfer of information, and loss of efficiency.